yavuzsemrem/yavuzsemrem/README.md

 <img align="right" src="https://wallpaperaccess.com/full/8088665.gif" width="400" height="240"></img>

 I'm a C# Developer and Designer with a passion.
 I'm a full-time Backend Developer with a year of experience in Software Development and Web Designing.
-And also trying to learn Deutsch 🇩🇪

 *   🌍  I'm based in Istanbul, Turkiye
 *   ✉️  You can contact me at [selimemrem06@gmail.com](mailto:selimemrem@gmail.com)